 How to create an AI trading system

-In this tutorial, we are going to show how an AI trading system can be created using a technique called symbolic regression.
+In this tutorial, we are going to show how an AI trading system can be created using a technique called Symbolic Regression.
 The idea will be to try to find a formula that classifies whether the price of a stock will rise or fall the following day based on its price candles (open, high, low, close) in the last 14 days.

 AI trading system concept

 Our AI trading system will be a classification algorithm: it will take past data as input, and output 0 if the stock is likely to fall in the following day and 1 if it is likely to rise.
-The first step in generating this model is to prepare a training dataset in which each row contains all the relevant past data and also a 0 or 1 label based on what happened the following day.
+The first step in generating this model is to prepare a training dataset in which each row contains all the relevant past data and a 0 or 1 label based on what happened the following day.

 We can be very creative about what past data to use as input while generating the model.
 For instance, we could include technical indicators such as RSI and MACD, sentiment data, etc. But for the sake of this example, all we are going to use are the OHLC prices of the last 14 candles.